sanasabir/Netflix_Data_Analysis/README.md

 6. Find content added in the last 5 years
 7. Find all the movies/TV shows by director 'Rajiv Chilaka'!
 8. List all TV shows with more than 5 seasons
-9. Count the number of content items in each genre 10.Find each year and the average numbers of content release in India on netflix. return top 5 year with highest avg content release!
+9. Count the number of content items in each genre
+10.Find each year and the average numbers of content release in India on netflix.
+Return top 5 year with highest avg content release!
 11. List all movies that are documentaries
 12. Find all content without a director
 13. Find how many movies actor 'Salman Khan' appeared in last 10 years!